 - Mary Jane

 Long term THC effects the brain, damaging the Hippocampus region.
 This region of the brain is responsible for the functions of learning and memory.
 Other areas of the brain are affected by marijuana use including reasoning functions, motor functions and reaction functions.
 While many of these studies have shown clear alterations to the brain, reports have stated that these results are not consistent to provide proper data.
-Intoxication of marijuana can cause several distortions to perception and impair coordination, learning and memory.
+Intoxication of pot or weed can cause several distortions to perception and impair coordination, learning and memory.
 These effects can last for days and weeks as long as THC remains in the brain system.

 Developing an Addiction